 Many thanks to all users who provided their support on setting up the code runner and created new content for introduced languages!

-As mentioned above, we've been mostly focused on the technical issues for the past few years.
-We're relieved that most of the critical issues have been resolved and the performance have improved significantly.
+As mentioned above, we've been mostly focused on technical debut issues for the past few years.
+We're relieved that most of the critical issues have been resolved and the site's performance has improved significantly.
 In short, it's now at least 10 times faster on average compared to 2018 with less servers and much more traffic.
 Thank you for your patience and support if you had experienced the worst days and stayed with us.

 We're excited to introduce the community moderation team!
 They have access to a variety of tools to manage content, handle problematic users, support users, and perform other moderation tasks.

 More information on the moderation team will be provided in a dedicated announcement.

 The new docs is open source and maintained by the community moderation team.
 You're encouraged to participate by writing new articles, reviewing drafts, suggesting improvements, or fixing any issues.

 More information on documentation will be provided in a dedicated announcement.
 Any contribution is welcomed!